 If on initial receipt of a complaint it is obvious that the complaint is not a planning matter or there is deemed to be no breach of planning control, the complainant will be notified.
-If the reported breach relates to a function or activity enforced by another
+If the reported breach relates to a function or activity enforced by another council service the complaint will be forwarded to the relevant department.

-Anonymous complaints will not be considered unless there are exceptional circumstances as it is often not possible to investigate these due to lack of witnesses or evidence and the harm is difficult to determine..
+Anonymous complaints may not be considered, as it is often not possible to investigate these due to lack of witnesses or evidence and the harm is difficult to determine.
+However, each complaint will be assessed and depending on the circumstance there may be occasions when anonymous complaints will be investigated.